cslarsen/dna-traits/README.md

 is enough code to be able to report on almost everything SNPedia has to offer (medical conditions, traits, etc.).

-Other than that, the code is a bit messy, the parsing is extremely slow (as slow as the Python prototype), etc.
+The code *is* quite messy, but at least the parsing is now extremely fast.

-UPDATE: The parsing is now very fast.
-An entire 23andme file is parsed 5-10x faster than the old code (which is on par with Python).
-It takes 0.5 secs and two context switches to parse the file.
-The code is in read.cpp, though, and not integrated into the main code yet (`make read` to test it).
+I use memory mapping and C-style parsing with packed structs to get things going fast.
+On my computer, it takes half a second to parse a 23andme text file and store all SNPs in memory.
+It works out to about 50 MB/s, but I think it would actually be higher if the files were bigger (not tested).

+Anyway, the old code used 4-5 secs to parse, and the Python version uses 2-3 secs, so 0.5 secs and only two involuntary context switches should be quite good.

 Usage
 -----